SpektraSystems/Azure-MySQL-DMS-Lab/Module 1: Azure Database for MySQL.md

 9. On line 47 replace [Password] with **mysqlAdminPassw0rd!**
 10. On line 51 replace [Servername] with **yourservername**
 11.	**Save** the changes.
 12. To deploy this code to the website that has been provisioned you will need to set up  deployment credentials for your user account.
-To do this, switch back to the open PowerShell prompt.
+To do this, switch back to the open Azure CLI prompt in azure portal.
-13. Execute this command to set your deployment username and password:
+13. Execute this command to set your deployment username and password.
+Replace user name with globly unique value.
 ```
 az webapp deployment user set --user-name "username" --password gitDeployPassw0rd!
 ```